mtth/layer2/doc/api.md

 Emitted when there are no more frames to read.

+#### Event 'warning'

++ `err` {Error} The error that caused the decoding to fail.
+The offending packet is available as `err.data`.

+Emitted when the decoder was unable to extract a frame.

 #### Event 'error'

 + `err` {Error} The error that caused this.

-Emitted when the decoder was unable to extract a frame.
+Emitted when something fatal happened (e.g. invalid link type).

 #### new dot11.transform.Extractor([opts])